 xrd_simulator.templates.s3dxrd(parameters)[source]

 This is a helper/utility function for quickly creating an experiment.
-For full controll over the diffraction geometry consider custom creation of the primitive quantities: (xrd_simulator.beam.Beam), and (xrd_simulator.detector.Detector) seperately.
+For full control over the diffraction geometry consider custom creation of the primitive quantities: xrd_simulator.beam.Beam, and xrd_simulator.detector.Detector separately.

 parameters (dict) –